 According to Wikipedia, the IARC defines it as “The [2B] agent (mixture) is possibly carcinogenic to humans.
 The exposure circumstance entails exposures that are possibly carcinogenic to humans.
 This category is used for agents, mixtures and exposure circumstances for which there is limited evidence of carcinogenicity in humans and less than sufficient evidence of carcinogenicity in experimental animals.”

-In other words, there is no compelling evidence of a causal relationship between a class 2b substance and cancer.
+In other words, there is no compelling evidence of a causal relationship between a Class 2b substance and cancer.
 It hasn’t been entirely ruled out (this is because you can’t prove a negative, not because of any evidence).
 However, none of the studies have shown any evidence that a link exists.
 That's right: not a single study has proven a link between a Class 2b substance and cancer.

 Because EMFs have been of interest since the 1979 study that drew a link between power lines and childhood leukemia, there have been tens of thousands of studies done, most of which have refuted the findings of the power line/leukemia relationship (and none that have supported it).
 Organizations throughout the world, both public and private, have reviewed findings and conducted new studies on a regular basis.
 And no conclusive evidence has yet been found that links non-ionizing radiation and cancer.